Download This Bill in Microsoft Word format

 (D) A member state shall provide for the state's delegate to attend all occupational therapy compact commission meetings.

 (E) An individual not residing in a member state shall continue to be able to apply for a member state's single-state license as provided under the laws of each member state.
-However, the single-state license granted to these individuals may not be recognized as granting the compact privilege in another member state.
+However, the single-state license granted to these individuals may not be recognized as granting the compact privilege in any other member state.

 Section 40-36-540.
 (A) To exercise the compact privilege under the terms and provisions of the compact, the licensee shall: